AdobeDocs/commerce-php/src/pages/developer/prepare/extension-lifecycle.md

 ## Uninstall event

-Magento executes the uninstall event class when your module is uninstalled using the following command:
+The applicationexecutes the uninstall event class when your module is uninstalled using the following command:

 ```bash
 bin/magento module:uninstall --remove-data <module_name>